 Yesterday, I procrastinated my way to watching the Savage X Fenty Show, and I was left in complete awe of Rihanna.
 She truly is a powerhouse, but on top of that, all her brands; Fenty Beauty, Savage X Fenty and Fenty have intentionally left no one behind.

-I remember watching runway shows on Fashion TV and always trying to count the number of black girls I could see in order to root for them.
-Most shows either had 1–2 black girls or none at all because racism and exclusion-ism run the international fashion and beauty industry.
+I remember watching runway shows on Fashion TV and always trying to count the number of black girls I could see to root for them.
+Most shows either had 1–2 black girls or none at all because racism and exclusionism run the international fashion and beauty industry.
 Diversity and inclusion on the runway only happened to tick boxes.
 Rihanna’s show did not tick boxes, instead, it drew a circle outside all the boxes.
 She packaged beauty in all shapes, sizes and colours and ensured no one was left behind.

 Rihanna is dismantling the” rules of beauty” in each of her brands.
-If you watch the Savage X Fenty show you will clearly see this.
-For the first time in all my twenty-plus years on earth, I saw regular persons ( abled and different abled) dominate a runway show in lingerie.
-She had sexy and comfortable pieces for each and every gender.
+If you watch the Savage X Fenty show you will see this.
+For the first time in all my twenty-plus years on earth, I saw regular persons ( abled and differently-abled) dominate a runway show in lingerie.
+She had sexy and comfortable pieces for every gender.
 To show just how comfortable her pieces were she made all her models dance in the pieces.
 One performance that stood out for me was Normani’s — who would have thought the best way to market a bra is to have someone dance in it and no boob popped out — marketing genius!

-Many organisations and leaders can learn a thing or two from Rihanna’s brands which is; diversity and inclusion matter, beyond ticking boxes because more people exist beyond the confines of the boxes.
+Many organisations and leaders can learn a thing or two from Rihanna’s brands which is; that diversity and inclusion matter, beyond ticking boxes because more people exist beyond the confines of the boxes.